 Unlike revocable living trusts, irrevocable living trusts may not be altered or terminated by the grantor once the trust agreement has been signed.
 Additionally, the grantor must typically forego ownership and control of the trust assets and income in favor of the trust.

 The benefit of this arrangement is that the assets in these trusts are outside the grantor’s estate.
 These trusts are often used in reducing the size of a taxable estate.
-Trusts can be set up where the income and the tax thereon are transferred to the trust or can be set up as an intentionally defective grantor trust where the income tax burden remains with the grantor, thereby achieving further reduction of the estate.
+Trusts can be set up where the income and the tax thereon are transferred to the trust or set up as an intentionally defective grantor trust where the income tax burden remains with the grantor, thereby achieving further reduction of the estate.

 The irrevocable living trust is often used to set aside funds for minor children, life insurance policies, and the like, when trust assets are not currently needed by the grantor and can be set aside permanently.
 Tax results can be mixed, so check with a qualified tax planning professional to determine appropriateness and impact.